 Do you have a complicated relationship with the beet?
 You are not alone!
 Many of us experience the conflicting angst and passion for the quirky root vegetable.
-We adore the beet's deliciously sweet earthy flavor but detest the beet preparation process.
+We adore the beet's deliciously unique flavor but detest the beet preparation process.
+Does the thought of preparing beets make you want to cry, yet you will endure the angst for the sweet beet taste?
+Your relationship with the beet may need some extra love!

 Let's be honest.
-Beet's are MESSY, inevitably leaving our kitchens, hands, and clothes looking like evidence from a bloody CSI murder-scene or horror flick.
-Sometimes eating the beautiful beet seems like such a chore!
+Beet's are extremely MESSY, inevitably leaving our kitchens, hands, and clothes looking like evidence from a bloody CSI murder-scene or horror flick.
+Sometimes eating the beautiful beet seems like such a chore.

 Are you a beet enthusiast who enjoys the beet's flavor and nutritional benefits but loathes the prep process?
 Never fear!
-There are many ways to spark a new romance with the humble beetroot.
+There are many simple ways to spark a new romance with the humble beetroot, starting with easy peasie preparation tips.
+Want to fall more in love with the beet without the expense of mess and lengthy prep time?
+Your relationship with the beet is about to get even more un”beet”able.
+Check out the following 5 tips.

 TIP #1: Wear Gloves When Handling Red Beets